 What is TMD and how do I know if I have it?

 TMD or temporomandibular joint dysfunction is often used generically to describe pain in the joint or jaw region that may be accompanied by a decrease in the ability to open your mouth, popping or clicking when opening and the inability to chew solid foods without discomfort.
 True temporomandibular joint dysfunction is due to misalignment or degeneration of structures within the joint.
-A complete temporomandibular joint evaluation by your oral and maxillofacial surgeon is a good way to attain a diagnosis.

 Do all patients with TMD require surgery?